JohnBurant/COVID19-Model-Power-Ratings/README.md

 ### Code ###

 The power rating scheme is implemented in Python.
-The code can be found in power_ratings_v0.2.py, in the root directory of this repo.
+The code can be found in **(UPDATED) power_ratings_v0.3.py**, in the root directory of this repo.
 The code requires a local copy of the /evaluation subdirectory of https://github.com/youyanggu/covid19-forecast-hub-evaluation.

 ### Results ###